sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Homepage/General.md

 ### Consider including testimonials as social proof to create trust with visitors and customers.

-Testimonials are an excellent way to build trust with visitiors.
+Testimonials are an excellent way to build trust with visitors.
+It allows a site or product to establish credibility.

 todo: description